qtinuum/QtnProperty/README.md

 * Property description - short text which help user to understand meaning and purpose of the property
 * Property state - property can be disabled or hidden at any moment
 * Serialization via QDataStream
-* Set/Get property value to QVariant and QString
+* Set/Get property value to/from QVariant and QString
 * Scripting support
 * Delegates to customize look and feel properties in property widget
 * PEG (property/enum generator) - it's tool like Qt moc which generates properties hierarchy from JSON like files.